donaldamadi/multi-image-viewer/README.md

 ## Description

 This package tries to give a twitter-like layout to images.
 Simply add one or more images and watch the layout change.
+Captions can also be added to each image.

 ![Screenshot_1652982814](https://user-images.githubusercontent.com/45544067/169372606-80aba81c-a8a2-406c-8112-347cf0eaac46.png)